mantidproject/mantid/docs/source/release/v3.13.0/indirect_inelastic.rst

 - The MSDFit algorithm now uses the fully specified model given in the interface; previously MSDFit only used the model specified in the 'Fit Type' drop-down menu.
 - Fixed a failure in the wavelength interpolation of :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` which occurred under certain input property combinations.
+- The ElasticWindowMultiple algorithm now normalizes the *_elt workspace by the lowest temperature.